FxMorin/dateTag-DnsPhishingPrevention/README.md

 Depending on the information you decided to use, you will have to add the information to your dateTag.
 Currently only PHP based dateTag's (on websites) can support option 3. (unless your willing to make it) Depending on the language you are using, some of the options may not work for you due to there different formating.
 Although PHP examples are available [here](../master/src/examples/dateTag-format.md)

+#### `$customTag = true;`

+This option if set to `true` will tell the program that the dateTag will be using a custom tag instead of <dateTag>.
+It makes it nearly impossible for a phisherman to find out if your using dateTag. dateTag is not common through, so this feature isin't really going to affect the security of the site.

+#### `$customTagString = "";`

+This sets the customTag string.
+In this version (1 1.2.1) you can only use characters a-z, A-Z, & 0-9.
+Also, naming the customTag to a tag that already exists will cause the site to be declared as a phishing site.

 #### `$testingMode = false;`

 This option if set to `true` will run the program in testing mode.
 Testing mode will make it easier for you to fix situations such as incorrect formating or incorrect posts.
-Testing mode is basically verbose, make sure to disable testing mode since it my make it possible for phisherman to find a way around dateTag!
-To find out how to properly underdstand testing mode.
+Testing mode is basically verbose, make sure to disable testing mode since it may make it possible for phisherman to find a way around dateTag!
+To find out how to properly understand testing mode.
 Make sure to read through the entire documentation!

 ## Communication

+In upcoming releases, a library version will be added.
+Allowing calls straight from PHP.
 This program currently requires you to make a POST request to the dateTag.php file.
 Here is how dateTag reads the POST request, and how it responds:

 ### Parameters